phipsonlab/SuperCellCyto/README.md

 In SuperCellCyto, we have adapted the SuperCell package specifically for cytometry data and implemented within-sample supercell creation, preventing supercells from containing cells across multiple samples.
 Additionally, we have also introduced parallel processing capabilities using a careful load balancing strategy, allowing the simultaneous creation of supercells across multiple samples, which significantly speeds up computational time.

+## Vignettes and Function Documentation

+To understand how SuperCellCyto can be integrated into your workflow, head over to the Articles page.
+Click on the dropdown arrow of the `Articles` link in the navbar at the top of the website.
+Our vignettes provide step-by-step guides, practical examples, and use-case scenarios that demonstrate the package's application in various research contexts.

+Documentation and usage of each function in the SuperCellCyto package are available in the Reference page.
+Click on the `Reference` link in the navbar at the top of the website.

 ## Citation